marolAI/seams-workshop.github.io/_practical/01_design.md

 5. predictive elephant movement simulator

-6. Upload a picture and have it fit onto the designed cell in an html table or crop a foto so that it fits on the table cell
+6. Upload a picture and have it fit onto the designed cell in an html table or crop a foto so that it fits on the cell

 ### Project Design: Helps us to align and mobilise resources